leenabdulkareemcs/yamavision/README.md

 YamaVision is a full-stack network security monitoring system that:

-- Scans your local network and discovers all connected devices
+- Actively scans your network using ARP + ping sweep
+- Passively monitors network traffic to discover hidden devices (found 20 in testing)
 - Detects open ports on each device
 - Identifies operating systems using Nmap fingerprinting
 - Alerts you instantly when an unknown device joins your network